What is Application Lifecycle Management (ALM)?

 Development phase

 The product development commences when all the requirements have been finalised.
 At this stage, the project now moves from an idea to design and development.
 The development team breaks down the requirements specified into pieces and creates a phased development plan.
-There are many popular development approaches such as Waterfall model, Agile or DevOps model etc.
+There are many popular development approaches such as Waterfall model, Agile, or DevOps.
+Teams increasingly rely on modern practices like Feature flag strategies in Agile DevOps workflows to enable safer, faster iterations during the ALM process.

 Based on the methodology, development teams and engineers use multiple tools to organize their tasks and manage the workflow effectively.
 For instance tools like Jira help manage the workflow and issues with its scrum and kanban boards and customized workflows.